raylutz/audit-engine-docsite/docs/user-guide/glossary.md

 One set of operations that are logically separated in AuditEngine, with specified input files (dependencies) and output files that result.
 Each stage commonly also produces reports of the results of those operations.
 The stages are organized into a pipeline and are executed sequentially until the pipeline is completed or a stage does not have all the inputs available.
 Sets of stages are also combined logically into [phases](#phase), for the purposes of explaining their functionality.

-<h3 id="targets">Targets</h3>
+<h3 id="target">Target</h3>

-The ovals or graphic elements that are completed by the voter using a pen or other writing utensil to indicate a vote.
+Targets are ovals or graphic elements that are marked by the voter using a pen or other writing utensil to indicate a vote.

 <h3 id="target-map">Target Map</h3>